thingsboard/thingsboard-extensions/examples/example-action/README.md

 Action example
 =====================

+You can find code base [here](../../src/examples/example-action).

 Thingsboard platform supports actions that have been created in the widget extension.

 This example adds an entity to the table.
-The same logic you can find in Custom action (with HTML template):
+The same logic you can be found in Custom action (with HTML template):

 ![img.png](../images/example-action-images/action-example.png)

-To add custom action from widget extensions you need to do the next steps:
+To add custom action from widget extensions you need to follow the next steps:

-- Create 'Custom action (with HTML template)' and in the resources tab of the action editor enter your resource file name(you can find information how to add resource file into system [here](https://thingsboard.io/docs/user-guide/contribution/widgets-development/#thingsBoard-extensions)).
+- Create 'Custom action (with HTML template)' and in the resources tab of the action editor, enter your resource file name(you can find information on how to add a resource file into the system [here](https://thingsboard.io/docs/user-guide/contribution/widgets-development/#thingsBoard-extensions)).
-  For this example we run extensions in development mode so we will use the development path to get our resources:
+  For this example, we run extensions in development mode, so we will use the development path to get our resources:
 ```
 http://localhost:5000/static/widgets/thingsboard-extension-widgets.js
 ```

 ![img.png](../images/example-action-images/action-resource-tab.png)

-- Call our component on the HTML tab.
-Logic completely the same as for any other Angular component:
+- Call our component in on the HTML tab.
+Logic is completely the same as for any other Angular component:
 ```html
 <tb-add-entity-action [ctx]="ctx" [dialogRef] = "dialogRef"></tb-add-entity-action>
 ```